Merced, California: Crime

-In 2021, Merced, California had approximately 4,000 violent crimes occur within the city.
-This means that with a population of 89,303 people in 2021 you had approximately a 4.5% chance of being a victim of crime while living in Merced.
-Of the crimes that occurred, roughly 1200 where crimes against people and 2500 were crimes against property.
-The crimes occurring in 2021 resulted in 13 fatalities.
-With the high crime rate occurring Merced, Merced is considered one of the 50 most dangerous cities to live in California.
+In 2021, Merced had approximately 4,000 violent crimes occur within the city.
+This means that with a population of just 89,303 people, in 2021, individuals had approximately a 4.5% chance of falling victim to a crime while living-in or visiting Merced.
+Of the crimes that occurred, roughly 1,200 were physical (such as assault, rape or homicide) and 2,500 were property-related (e.g. burglary and theft).
+However, these crimes occurring in 2021 resulted in 13 fatalities.
+With its high crime rate, Merced is considered one of the "50 most dangerous" Californian cities to live in.